 numerous pictures of the dogs, all over my property.
 Owners were asked numerous times to tie their dogs up.
 That didnt work so I had DEC go speak to them and they were given a warning.
 Didn't work, so DEC went back and issued a ticket.
-Didn't work, now DEC is telling me they cant do anything but...
+Didn't work, now DEC is telling me they cant do...
 Read more »

 Added 1st floor sun room to single family house (with permit) in 1983.
 Unknown to original owner, inspection for remodel was never recorded by bldg dept. Sold house in 2011.
 An agrmnt with buyer and lender was made for buyer to procure inspection to receive the required CO.
 Agrmt obligation...
 Read more »